hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 metadata about a credential--basically, just the non-standardized, developer-style names for the type of credential and the attributes within it.
-JSON-LD verifiable credentials has the capacity to add more information about the attributes in a credential, but the data is not easily accessed.
-The use of OCA allows the issuer to declare information about the verifiable credential types it issues to improves the handling of those credentials by holder and verifier software, and to improve the on-screen display of the credential, including the application of issuer-specified branding elements.
+JSON-LD verifiable credentials has the capacity to add more information about the attributes in a credential, but the data is not easily accessed and is provide to enable machine processing rather than improving user experience.
+OCA allows credential issuers to declare information about the verifiable credential types it issues to improves the handling of those credentials by holder and verifier software, and to improve the on-screen display of the credential, including the application of issuer-specified branding elements.

-It is quite deliberate that the credential branding defined in this RFC does not attempt to achieve pixel-perfect on screen rendering of the equivalent

 ## Tutorial